 Many people think they are doing Earth a favor by reusing the same faux Christmas tree year after year rather than cutting down a fresh one each holiday season, but it's not quite as simple as that.

-Americans bought 56.4 million Christmas trees in 2018, according to the National Christmas Tree Association.
-Of those, 32.8 million were real trees, while the remaining 23.6 million trees purchased were artificial.
-Real tree sales have outnumbered artificial trees sales every year since at least 2004, but most American homes that put up a tree — about 80 percent — trim a faux tree rather than a real one, the New York Times reported.
+Between 25 million and 30 million real Christmas trees are purchased each year, according to the National Christmas Tree Association.
+Real tree sales have outnumbered artificial trees sales every year since at least 2004, but most American homes that put up a tree — about 80% — trim a faux tree rather than a real one, the New York Times reported.

 It may seem like backward logic, but it makes sense if you think about it.
 Families that choose a real tree buy a new one every year, while those with faux firs and spruces can reuse the same tree for a number of years.